pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 shown with a label{% sidenote 'labels-for-presentation' 'These labels are often a presentation artifact: they do not necessarily denote a header word in the memory itself.' %}
 (`StructY`, `O: StructZ`, `X`, `Y`) that identifies the data and usually includes its type.

-Often I will omit the type of a local variable or field (such as with `o`, `y`, and `z` above).
+Often I will omit the type of a local variable or member (such as with `o`, `y`, and `z` above).
 If I want to specify the type, I will do so via type-ascription syntax (e.g. `x: Gc<X>` above), and if I want to specify the particular